TimvanScherpenzeel/profiling-research/README.md

 All management of the memory is done by the browser engine, no ECMAScript API is exposed to web developers to control it.
 The job of the garbage collector is to go through objects that are allocated in memory and determine wheter they are `dead` or `alive`.
 If an object is not reacheable it is considered dead, is removed from memory and previously allocated memory gets released back to the heap.

+- Show how to use the developer tools in order to get a memory profile over time
 - out of scope variables / functions
 - objects that lost their references (name WeakMaps as a possible solution)
 - show how to profile the memory over time and give general tips regarding the initialisation of variables and inner functions